JR Pass vs Individual Tickets 2026: Which Is Cheaper?

 White Shirasaki Lighthouse on Tosashimizu Coast

-When the JR Pass Is the Better Choice
+When the JR Pass Is Worth It (2026)

 Long-Distance, Multi-City Itineraries